ROOT-Sim/core/docs/CONTRIBUTING.md

   When using foobar on systems with less than a gigabyte of RAM common usage patterns often result in an Out-of-memory condition causing slowdowns and unexpected application termination.

   Low-memory systems should continue to function without running into memory-starvation conditions with minimal cost to systems with more available memory.
 High-memory systems will be less able to use the full extent of the system, a dynamically tunable option may be best, long-term.

   The foo setting in bar was decreased from X to X-50% in order to ensure we don't exhaust all system memory with foobar threads.

   Signed-off-by: Joe Developer <joe.developer@example.com>
 ```

 Several things should be noted here.
 The minimal commit message is good for new code development and simple changes.
 An empty line must always come after it, otherwise post processing software might not be able to distinguish it from the rest of the commit text.

-The single short log message indicates what needed to be changed.
+The single short logger message indicates what needed to be changed.
 It should begin with an indicator as to the primary item changed by this work, followed by a short summary of the change.
 In the above case we're indicating that we've changed the "foobar" item, by "adjusting the foo setting in bar".

-The single short log message is analogous to the git "commit summary".
+The single short logger message is analogous to the git "commit summary".
 While no maximum line length is specified by this policy, it is suggested that it remains under 50 characters wherever possible.
 Think of it as the subject of an email: you should never write too much text in it, otherwise receivers will not understand easily what the email is about.

 Optionally, you may include pointers to defects this change corrects.
 Unless the defect format is specified by the component you are modifying, it is suggested that you use a full URL to specify the reference to the defect information.
 Generally, these pointers will precede any long description, but as an optional item it may be after the long description.
 This could be a good way, for example, to refer to open issues in a bug tracker.
 You must then have a full description of the change.
 Specifying the intent of your change and if necessary how the change resolves the issue.

 Finally, one or more tag lines should exist.
 Each developer responsible for working on the patch is responsible for adding a `Signed-off-by:` tag line.
 This tag line should be added by people writing the patch, and additional tag lines should be added by people, for example, merging the patch into different branches.
 This allows to easily track the updates to the code base, and determine who did what.

 It is not acceptable to have an empty or non-existent header, or just a single line message.
 The summary and description is required for all changes.

 The commit messages should be manually indented.
 Usually, each line of the message, should not be longer than 78 characters.
 Note that in order to do this easily, is always better to avoid using the `-m` switch when committing: in fact, simply issuing: